-Flexible working: if practicable, you could allow the employee to switch to flexible working.
-This can take the pressure off, and could help with things like: making appointments; morning’s where employees struggle to face the outside world; bad days where they simply can’t come to work, but are able to make the hours up another time.
+If practicable, you could allow the employee to switch to flexible working.
+This can take the pressure off, and could help with things like:

 While it’s important you support your employees, it’s only natural to need support yourself every now and then.

 If you need someone to talk to, organisations like Business in the Community, Mindful Employer, Rethink Mental Illness and Remploy are a great source of help for various aspects of mental health.